Privacy Reasoning in Ambiguous Contexts: Discussion and Limitations

 On the other hand, while our results show that performance improves overall, they also show that at the level of individual codes the additional context does not necessarily have a strong effect.
 Figure~\ref{fig:code_expansion_generalization} specifically shows that performance improvements are often irrespective of whether or not a given code is applied to an example.
 This suggests the value in future research exploring the connection between an LLM's provided reasoning and the actual assumptions it makes to reach a judgment.

 \paragraph{Limitations.} It is unclear whether the LLM expansions of context are representative of real-world scenarios, due to both the synthetic generation of data and the instructions provided.
-Moreover, despite our best efforts, it's unclear if the added context is even consistent with the scenario.
-The results do show, however, that context plays a key role in terms of substantially improving privacy decision-making and prompt sensitivity.
+Moreover, our framework does not provide a solution for obtaining user clarifications in practice.
+Any production use of our framework must carefully consider potential harms, including the amplification of bias and fairness issues, and any such system should be developed using an interdisciplinary approach with expert feedback.
+Our results do show, however, that context plays a key role in terms of substantially improving privacy decision-making and reducing prompt sensitivity of agents.

 The categories of assumptions we derive from model reasoning may be shaped by the datasets underlying our work and is unknown to what extent they generalize to agent interactions.
 Many of the codes we initially derive from the \privacylensplus dataset, however, also apply to \confaideplus, which is a potential sign that they would generalize to other datasets as well.